 Tristan and Pepro snickered.

-Kor sighed and regained his composure, “Vasili has won her heart and now he wants to tell everyone about it by having special bonding rings made for both of them.
-This is an old human custom, to forge bands of gold or some other precious glittery substance to demonstrate devotion to only one mate forever.”
+Kor sighed and regained his composure, “Well, Vasili has won her heart and now he wants to tell everyone about it by having bonding rings made.
+It’s an old human custom to forge bands of gold, or some other precious glittery substance, to demonstrate devotion to only one mate forever.”
 Kor poked his beak towards his sketches.
-“There’s what we’ll be making.”
+“Yonder is what we’ll be making!”

-“I cannot think of a greater honor as a jeweler!
-But, as you have no doubt surmised, we have very little gold certainly not enough to make the size of rings he requires.”
-Kor’s upper eyelids flattened and his ear tufts rose as determination took over his tone.
+“Indeed!
+And I can think of no greater honor as a jeweler!
+But, as you have no doubt surmised, we have very little gold not enough to make rings of this size.”
+Kor’s upper eyelids flattened and determination took over his tone.
 “But Vasili is a well-paying customer!
 So I need you two to get your feathered butts out to Whiterock, out to the Eastern Cliffs, and trade for some gold!”